Itinerary

 If the weather’s playing nice, add an outdoors bolt-on to bring your day into balance: dunes, nature, open views across the ocean, and that slightly wild, coastline feeling that’ll leave you refreshed and rejuvenated.

 The perfect counter to town culture, there are more than 50 parks and open spaces to enjoy, from Cleethorpes Country Park and People’s Park to Weelsby Woods and Homestead Park, to name a few.
 Whether you want to have a picnic, do a spot of fishing, or just wander round the woodland, there are plenty of options.
 And that’s not forgetting wildlife.
-Around the coastline, in the sand dunes and on the marshes, you can spot grey seals, skeins of brent and pink-footed geese, bitterns, bearded tits, and marsh harriers.
-Places of scientific interest and one of the best examples of a wildflower Meadow in Lincolnshire, where a June visit will treat you to a spectacular display of orchids.
+Around the coastline, in the sand dunes and on the salt marshes, you can spot grey seals, skeins of brent and pink-footed geese, bitterns, bearded tits, and marsh harriers.

 • Best for: Families, walkers, and anyone who wants a moment to switch off’